mldbai/mldb/container_files/assets/www/doc/builtin/sql/ValueExpression.md

 The ![](%%doclink import.json procedure) can be used to import a text file where each line is a JSON object.
-The ![](%%doclink melt procedure) can be used on columns repsenting arrays of objects to create a row per array element.
+The ![](%%doclink melt procedure) can be used on columns representing arrays of objects to create a row per array element.

 ## <a name="aggregatefunctions"></a>Aggregate Functions